 If part or all of the required hours were obtained post-masters, then the candidate must have the enclosed Verification Form completed by a direct supervisor.
 The Verification Form may be photocopied for distribution to multiple supervisors if needed.
 All experience hours must meet the above criteria under “Verification of Clinical Hours”.

 VERIFICATION OF 1,500 ADDITIONAL HOURS:

 In addition to the 500 directly supervised clinical hours listed, the applicant must have a minimum of 1,500 hours of nursing experience in addiction as an Advanced Practice Nurse (APN) within the last three (3) years prior to submitting the examination application.
 The hours may be in an administrative, teaching, private practice, consultation, counseling, or research capacity.

-You need a total of thirty (45) hours of continuing education.
+You need a total of forty-five (45) hours of continuing education.
 These hours are only valid if they are related to addictions nursing, and have been acquired within three (3) years of your application submission.
 Your contact hour must be detailed on the provided application page.
 To reduce paper, you need not submit contact hour certificates with your application submission.
 However, contact hour certificates must be made available if requested by the testing agency or certification board.